CannerCMS/docs.canner.io/docs/why-firebase-cms.md

 With a delightful and easy to use interface, empowers your team to manage and maintain data without any engineer.

 ### 2. Reusability
-CMS defined in schema, without any hard-coded programming.
-This allow you to reuse and rebuild your CMS fast.
+CMS defined in a schema, without any hard-coded programming.
+This allows you to reuse and rebuild your CMS fast.

 ### 3. Security
 To prevent team members directly modify data in Firebase database, the best way is to provide members a CMS interface.